llvm/llvm-project/llvm/docs/AMDGPULLVMExtensionsForHeterogeneousDebugging.md

 > `bounded`, or `global` fragment?

 > TODO: Should the global variable fragment be the location description of the
-> LLVM global variable rather than an implicit location desiption that is a
+> LLVM global variable rather than an implicit location description that is a
 > pointer to it?
 That would void needing the `DIOpDeref` when referencing the
 > global variable fragment.
 Seems can use `DIOpAddrOf` if need the address, and
 > all other uses need the location description of the actual LLVM global